-The districts of Burgundy and Bordeaux are famous for the both their food and wines.
-People may plan a driving trip in either region, or both of them, which provides a true gastronomic treat.
+The districts of Burgundy and Bordeaux are famous for both their food and wines.
+People may plan a driving trip in either region or both of them, which provides a true gastronomic treat.

 Whatever interests have special appeal to a person – outstanding food and wine, history, magnificent scenery or many other subjects.